The Hilbert symbol in the Hodge standard conjecture: Introduction

 \subsection{Acknowledgements}

 We thank Eva Bayer for her explanations on CM quadratic forms and pointing out the reference \cite{MR249519}.
-We thank Lionel Fourquaux and Stefano Morra for discussions on Lubin--Tate formal groups and their filtered $\Fro$-modules.
-We thank Emiliano Ambrosi for useful comments on a preliminary version of the text.
+We thank Pierre Colmez, Lionel Fourquaux and Stefano Morra for discussions on Lubin--Tate formal groups and their filtered $\Fro$-modules.
+We thank Emiliano Ambrosi and Daniel Kriz for useful comments on preliminary versions of the text.
+We thank the referees for their careful readings and relevant remarks.

 Some years ago we had some illuminating conversations on $p$-adic periods with our colleague Jean-Pierre Wintenberger.
 We dedicate this work to his memory.